 11. Join CISA Groups And Forums

 Participants can join CISA groups and forums to interact with other CISA aspirants and past CISA participants.
-There are several discussion forums on CISA certification on the web.
-Such platforms can provide both theoretical and practical knowledge on IS auditing and help improve the candidate’s grasp of the concepts and their real-world application.
+These platforms can provide both theoretical and practical knowledge on IS auditing and help improve the candidate’s grasp of the concepts and their real-world application.

 At Simplilearn, we host a lively discussion forum of our own where industry experts, CISA professionals, and aspirants meet to engage in constructive debate and knowledge sharing.
 Come join the discussion here!

 12. Explore The CISA CDs And eLearning Material

 Although a portion of the CISA syllabus calls for rote memorization, acquiring a degree of proficiency and fluency with IT Security means gaining a thorough understanding of the exam’s various subject matter areas.
 Presented in an easy-to-assimilate, storyboard format, ISACA’s training material is available on CD from the ISACA online store.
 We recommend that candidates also look to acquire previous years’ CISA CDs, as well as the mock-exam generator that is shipped with CDs.

 Many accredited organizations offer CISA certification training courses online and in-person.
 Enrollment and participation in a well-structured and comprehensive training course is highly recommended.

 As the world’s leading professional certification training provider, Simplilearn has a network is a leading training organization that offers CISA certification training via a unique blended model approach that includes CISA classroom and CISA online training courses.